danieldkim/charlotte/README.md

 `function(err, tab, next)`

-It takes the same arguments as global handler plus a callback that can be optionally invoked to pass the error down to the next handler in the chain.
+It takes the same arguments as the global handler plus a callback that can be optionally invoked to pass the error down to the next handler in the chain.
 The default error handler can be overridden on a tab load by specifying an **onError** setting.

-Finally, if the `next` callback is invoked in the default or settings.onError handler, the error will be passed to the request-level callback will be invoked and passed the error as the first argument.
+Finally, if the `next` callback is invoked in the default or settings.onError handler, the request-level callback will be invoked and passed the error as the first argument.

 ## Error Types

-Charlotte will generate the error types below to handle internal exceptions encountered while processing a request.
-You can check for these in your error handlers to handle specific error conditions.
+Charlotte will generate the errors of the types below to handle certain internal exceptions encountered while processing a request.
+You can check for these in your error handlers to handle these specific error conditions.
+For all other errors, including `500` responses, a simple `Error` will be generated.

     if (err instanceof charlotte.ServerUnavailableError) {
       alert("Server is unavailable");